What are the Benefits of Investment Casting?

 - Precision castings or investment castings

-It is the last type of casting – precision castings – that sets Texmo Blank apart when it comes to manufacturing processes.
+It is the last type of casting – precision castings – where Texmo Blank’s core competency resides.

 The term precision castings defines the process - when you require products to be precisely made, following exact dimensions, with a near-flawless finish – then you need to turn to precision castings.
 A wax pattern is used to create a ceramic mould in a specified pattern and then cast with molten metal.
 This ‘lost wax’ method results in high-quality castings with precise dimensions.